spiral/docs/component/tokenizer.md

 }
 ```

-> Attention, class lookup is not fast process, only add necessary directories.
+> Attention, class lookup is not a fast process, only add necessary directories.